charonsboat/vagrant-node-env/README.md

 # !important

-**This project is no longer maintained.** Use [drmyersii/vagrant-env-basher](https://github.com/drmyersii/vagrant-env-basher) instead.
+**This project is no longer maintained.** Use [drm2/vebs](https://github.com/drm2/vebs) instead.
 As I have grown, so has my understanding of Vagrant and general dev processes.
-This project is a bit outdated, and my new Vagrant project, vagrant-env-basher, provides a clean, maintainable solution to this same problem (and then some!).
+This project is a bit outdated, and my new Vagrant project, vebs, provides a clean, maintainable solution to this same problem (and then some!).
 Please check it out!

 \- David R. Myers II